Why Is Alcohol So Addictive?

 Neurotransmitters and Reward System

-Alcohol affects several neurotransmitter systems in the brain, particularly those involved in the reward pathway.
+Alcohol impacts several neurotransmitter systems in the brain, particularly those involved in the reward pathway.
 When consumed, alcohol increases the release of dopamine, a neurotransmitter associated with pleasure and reward.
 This surge in dopamine creates a feeling of euphoria, reinforcing the desire to drink more.
+This same mechanism plays a crucial role in the addiction potential of various substances, as it conditions the brain to associate alcohol consumption with pleasure.

 GABA and Glutamate